 The don’ts for oily skin are many.
 Don’t wash your face too frequently.
 Avoid products with alcohol, mineral oils or petroleum.
 And steer clear of oil-based makeup and moisturizers, lest you further dam up those pores.

-Managing oily skin is simpler than you might think.
+If your skin type is oily, caring for your skin is simpler than you might think.
 Start by washing your face at least once in the morning and once at night with a cleanser that’s not too harsh or too gentle.
 This may require some trial and error, but there’s a world of products to choose from.
 Find a good moisturizer and do the same.
-And lastly, consider using non comedogenic toner and other cosmetics that are specially formulated to keep your pores clear.
+And lastly, consider using non-comedogenic toner and other cosmetics that are specially formulated to keep your pores clear.

 If oily skin is a swampy bog, then dry skin is the arid desert.
 And those who suffer from the latter routinely struggle with cracked, tight skin that can be especially miserable in the wintertime.

-If you have dry skin, you probably have tiny pores that are stingy about sebum.
+If you determine you have this skin type you probably have tiny pores that are stingy about sebum.
 You’re also no stranger to bouts of itchiness, irritation and flaking that have you wishing you could permanently plop your face in a bowl of lotion.
 Sadly, though, many lotions only incite dry skin to come back with a vengeance.
 Skip skincare products with exfoliating agents, retinol and fragrances to keep the peace.

 There are tons of tactics out there for fighting dry skin, but here are some fundamentals.
 Be sure to moisturize when your skin is still damp, exfoliate sparingly and embrace face masks.
 These steps alone should make a world of difference!

-As it turns out, not everyone’s skin falls into one of these clearly defined categories.
+As it turns out, not everyone’s skin falls into one of these clearly defined skin types.
 There’s a substantial gray area for people whose skin prefers not to be pigeonholed.
 If your skin has hybrid attributes that keep you guessing, you’re likely in the combination skin camp.

-The most common kind of combination skin is a whammy of oily and dry.
+People who figure out they have this skin type have a combination of oily and dry skin.
 On your face, this combo often manifests itself in the dreaded T-zone—an oily configuration that includes your forehead and nose.
 Conversely, your cheeks and chin tend to be drier.
-As if skin care wasn’t complicated enough already.
+As if skincare wasn’t complicated enough already.

 Regardless of your skin type and its unique challenges, your feet can always benefit from one of our exfoliating peels.
-Even if your soles or heels are rough, dry or prone to dead skin, our peels will make them miraculously smooth.
-Hop on over to our Instagram page to see for yourself.
+Even if your soles or heels are rough, dry or prone to dead skin, our peels, whether you use the Original Exfoliation Foot Peel or our Men’s Foot Peel, will make them miraculously smooth.
+Hop on over to our Instagram page to see for yourself and don’t forget to pick up a Moisturizing Foot Mask for after-peel hydration.